János Hrutka

 János Hrutka (born 26 October 1974) is a Hungarian former professional footballer who played as a defender.
 He represented the Hungary national team internationally between 1998 and 2002.

 He was a member of the 1.
 FC Kaiserslautern team which reached the quarter final of the UEFA Champions League in the 1998–99 season and won the Bundesliga in 1998.

-Outside football

-Hrtuka worked as an expert for the Hungarian sports channel Spiler TV.
-Hrutka was fired from the TV channel because he agreed with Hungarian national team and RB Leipzig footballer, Péter Gulácsi's opinion on gay marriage.

 Persecution

 Hrutka worked as a commentator and expert for the pro-government television sports channel Spíler TV from 2017 to 2021.
-After making pro-LGBT statements, he was fired in March 2021.
+He was fired from the TV channel in March 2021, because he agreed with Hungary national team and RB Leipzig footballer, Péter Gulácsi's opinion on pro-LGBT statements of gay marriage.
 Subsequently, the government media (Nemzeti Sport and FourFourTwo) began to revive his player contracts from the past twenty years, with the intention of expiration.